AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 specialized metrics derived from base class ``BaseMetric``), outline methods for evaluating model quality from a data perspective.

-**Learning** module is responsible for the construction, deployment, and training of machine learning models.
-In this module, the class ``ABLModel`` is the central class that encapsulates the machine learning model, which may incorporate models such as those based on Scikit-learn or a neural network framework using constructed by class ``BasicNN``.
+**Learning** part is responsible for the construction, deployment, and training of machine learning models.
+In this part, the class ``ABLModel`` is the central class that encapsulates the machine learning model, which may incorporate models such as those based on Scikit-learn or a neural network framework using constructed by class ``BasicNN``.

-**Reasoning** module consists of the reasoning part of the Abductive learning.
-The class ``KBBase`` allows users to define domain knowledge base.
+**Reasoning** part is responsible for the construction of domain knowledge and performing reasoning.
+In this part, the class ``KBBase`` allows users to define domain knowledge base.
 For diverse types of knowledge, we also offer implementations like ``GroundKB`` and ``PrologKB``, e.g., the latter enables knowledge base to be imported in the form of a Prolog files.
 Upon building the knowledge base, the class ``Reasoner`` is responsible for minimizing the inconsistency between the knowledge base and learning models.

-Finally, the integration of these three modules occurs through **Bridge** module, which features class ``SimpleBridge`` (derived from base class ``BaseBridge``).
-Bridge module synthesize data, learning, and reasoning, and facilitate the training and testing of the entire Abductive Learning framework.
+Finally, the integration of these three parts occurs through **Bridge** part, which features class ``SimpleBridge`` (derived from base class ``BaseBridge``).
+Bridge part synthesize data, learning, and reasoning, and facilitate the training and testing of the entire Abductive Learning framework.